upros/acme-integrations/draft-friel-acme-integrations.md

 # ACME Integration with TEAP-BRSKI

-TEAP-BRSKI {{I-D.lear-eap-teap-brski}} defines...  and its very similar to the TEAP proposal in the prevous section.
+TEAP-BRSKI draft-lear-eap-teap-brski defines...  and its very similar to the TEAP proposal in the prevous section.

 # IANA Considerations